dpchamps/pixi-solid-jsx/readme.md

 ```

 ### `<render-layer>`
-Wrap a subtree in a Pixi `RenderLayer`.
+Wrap a subtree in a PixiJS `RenderLayer`.
 Useful for independent z-sorting, compositing, or post-processing passes without leaving JSX.

 ```tsx
 <render-layer zIndex={100}>